RESNA 2019 will join RehabWeek 2019 in Toronto, Canada, from June 24 – 28, 2019

 There were over 70 submissions to the RESNA Student Design Competition, and tÜthbrush was awarded ...

 Welcome to the site for the RESNA Student Design Competition.
-This site, a joint project of RESNA and the RERC on AAC, contains student presentations that were accepted for the 2010-2018 RESNA conferences, and provides information for upcoming competitions.
+This site, a joint project of RESNA and the RERC on AAC, contains student presentations that were accepted for the 2010-2018 RESNA conferences, and provides information for the 2019 Competition.

 The Adapted ExerSaucer is a backrest that can attach and detach from a standard, off-the-shelf, ExerSaucer.
 The extended backrest and strapping system supports individuals with low tone and strength during upright play.